10 Biggest Credit Card Mistakes Filipinos Usually Do

 Having too many credit cards

 What to do: Keep one to three credit cards according to your financial capacity and needs.
 Analyze your spending habit.
-If you think your spending behavior is difficult to control, then having a credit card can put you at financial risk.
+If you think your spending behavior is difficult to control, having a credit card can put you at financial risk.

 If you need cash on tap, you can get an online personal loan from Cash Mart.
 Cash Mart offers flexible loan terms which you can use to fit your financial needs.
+Plus, it saves you for making credit card mistakes.